Cannabis in der Musik: Wie Unkraut die Musikgeschichte prägt

 - Louis Armstrong - Openly used cannabis throughout his life, reportedly preferring it to alcohol

-- Cab Calloway - His 1932 hit "Reefer Man" was one of the first explicit cannabis songs
+- Taxi-Calloway - His 1932 hit "Reefer Man" was one of the first explicit cannabis songs

 - Gene Krupa - Drummer arrested for cannabis, fueling jazz's "dangerous" image